vlacs/traveler/README.md

 Once the Immutant server is up you can navigate to ''' http://localhost:8080 ''' in your browser.

-If you'd like to connect to Travelers REPL do the following inside of the project directory:
+If you'd like to connect to Traveler's REPL do the following inside of the project directory:

 ``` $ lein repl :connect ```